 Once the liquidator disclaims a lease as ‘onerous property,’ ownership reverts to the Crown – a situation known as ‘Bona Vacantia.’
 The tenant then continues on with the lease under its existing terms and conditions, and your obligations under the lease are terminated.

-What about ongoing property maintenance?
+What about ongoing property management?

 Under landlord and tenant legislation, the tenant can propose to appoint a property professional to oversee maintenance of the building.
 This would help to preserve its value during the liquidation process, or the transfer to the Crown.